-- Solid navy or khaki
+- Solid navy or khaki twill uniform pants

-- Dress pants with waistband and zipper
+- Twill dress pants with waistband

 - Pants must be appropriate size; no tight fitting pants allowed

 - No cargo styles

-- No denim-like material allowed for pants

-- If pants or slacks have belt loops, then a belt must be worn; Belt loops must not be cut off or removed
+- No denim-like material allowed for pants - If pants or slacks have belt loops, then a belt must be worn.
+Belt loops must not be cut off or removed.